 In some regions, WhatsApp faces regulatory challenges or high spam rates, leading to stricter verification processes.
 Users in these areas may encounter Error 133016 more frequently, especially if they're trying to register using a number from a different country or a virtual SIM card.

-Now that you know the likely causes, let's dive into actionable fixes.
+Now that you know the likely causes, let's dive into practical fixes.
 These methods range from basic troubleshooting to advanced workarounds, depending on the severity of the issue.

 Solution 1: Try again after 72 hours